kayoslab/SwiftPDFGenerator/README.md

 ## Description
-Generates a PDF directly from interface builder with Auto-layouted views!
+The Library generates a PDF directly from interface builder with Auto-layouted views!
 Swift Version of [UIView_2_PDF](https://github.com/RobertAPhillips/UIView_2_PDF).

 ## Installation
-In Xcode, select 'Add Files To Project', and select SwiftPdfGenerator.swift
+In Xcode, select 'Add Files To Project', and select SwiftPDFGenerator

 ## Usage
 #### 1. Make a xib file.